-- Use each section well & wisely - Don't over-estimate the 1st personal statement & under-estimate the other sections - Use each section to tell a story the CV section to showcase your experience & the personal statements to reflect on that experience - Speak to all of the duties & responsibilities of the clinical psychologist, don't just focus on the clinical / therapy aspects of the role - Think about transferable & general skills don't hone in too much on one particular clinical area or presentation.
-Remember you are applying to a training course that has placements across a range of clinical specialisms so think in general terms regarding skills & qualities that are necessary for the role of trainee clinical psychologist.
+- Use each section well & wisely - Don't over-estimate the 1st course question & under-estimate the other sections - Use each section to tell a story the CV section to showcase your experience & the personal statements to reflect on that experience & showcase why you want to train to be a psychologist - Speak to all of the duties & responsibilities of the clinical psychologist, don't just focus on the clinical / therapy aspects of the role - Think about transferable & general skills don't hone in too much on one particular clinical area or presentation.
+Remember you are applying to a training course that has placements across a range of clinical specialisms so think in general terms regarding skills & qualities that are necessary for the role of trainee clinical psychologist who will undertake a variety of placements.